laravel/spark-next-docs/4.x/spark-paddle/configuration.md

 }
 ```

+It's important to note that your billable's primary key column should be a column with the name `id` and type of `integer`.

 ### Billable Slugs

 As you may have noticed, each entry in the `billables` configuration array is keyed by a "slug" that is a shortened form of the billable model class.
 This slug can be used when accessing the Spark customer billing portal, such as `https://example.com/billing/user` or `https://example.com/billing/team`.